Find help for your situation

 Federal laws prohibit housing discrimination.
 The protections they offer differ somewhat depending on whether you own or rent your home.

 If you own your home, lenders and servicers may not discriminate against you for mortgage servicing practices – such as forbearance and loan modifications – based on your race, color, religion, national origin, sex (including sexual orientation and gender identity), marital status, age, family status (pregnancy or families with children), disability, whether you are receiving money from a public assistance program, or whether you are exercising your rights under certain consumer protection and fair housing laws.
-If you believe a lender or mortgage servicer has discriminated against you, you generally can submit a complaint with the CFPB or .
-More information on fair lending and protections against discrimination can be found on the CFPB’s and websites.
+If you believe a lender or mortgage servicer has discriminated against you, you generally can submit a complaint with the CFPB or file a fair housing complaint with HUD .
+More information on fair lending and protections against discrimination can be found on the CFPB’s and HUD’s websites.

 If you are renting a home or apartment, your landlord cannot